Sweet Cicely is an introduced perennial herb growing from 2 to 3 feet in height on very leafy stems. Stems are ridged with fine whitish hair.

 The inflorescence is a compound umbel at the top of the stem and from the upper leaf axils.
 The compound umbel is composed on numerous umbellets, each umbellet separately stalked and containing 8 or more small flowers.
 At the base of each umbellet are several thin pointed green bracts.

-The flowers are 5 -parted with white corollas that have 5 spreading petals, notched at the rounded tips.
+The small flowers are 5 -parted with white corollas that have 5 spreading petals, notched at the rounded tips.
 One or two petals will be much larger than the others.
 There are 5 stamens with whitish filaments and white anthers which turn dark with pollen maturity.
 Stamens are exserted far out of the corolla.
 The central receptacle is greenish-yellow with a single style.

 Seed: The fruit is a long thin brown ribbed seed, about an inch long, usually produced in pairs, with a strong anise flavor.
 Seeds do not have long viability.
 Pollination is by bees.

 Habitat: Sweet Cicely grows best in fertile sunny garden soils.
 It tolerates partial shade but likes moist soils.
 Seeds require cold stratification to break dormancy.
 The root can also be divided.

 Names: The genus Myrrhis is the Greek name for a plant thought to be this species.
 It was also the name for the true myrrh, the fragrant gum resin used for ceremonial purposes.
 The species, odorata simply means 'fragrant'.
 The author names for the plant classification are: The first to classify was - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Scop.’ which refers to Giovanni Antonio Scopoli (1723-1788), Tyrolean naturalist who studied and published on plants, insects, animals and birds of the Tyrol.
 The genus Scopolia is named for him.